FAQs About the Seasonal Flu Vaccine

 Flublok is a recombinant flu vaccine manufactured without the use of eggs.
 It is indicated for people 18 years or older who are highly allergic to eggs.
 It is available only in our allergy departments.

-Last flu season PAMF transitioned from trivalent to quadrivalent standard flu shot vaccine,.
-Quadrivalent flu vaccines contain two A strains and 2 B strains) with the exception of Fluzone High-Dose and Flublok which are still trivalent (2 A strains and 1 B strain.
-The second B strain was added by manufacturers because predicting which flu B strain would circulate in any given season proved difficult.
+PAMF has transitioned from trivalent to quadrivalent flu vaccines (containing 2 A strains and 2 B strains) with the exception of Fluzone High-Dose and Flublok which are still trivalent (2 A strains and 1 B strain).
+The second B strain was added to quadrivalent vaccines by manufacturers because predicting which flu B strain would circulate in any given season proved difficult.
 While this is a modest change, scientists hope it will result in increased protection against the flu in coming years.
-FluMist is also quadrivalent, but Fluzone High-Dose vaccine produces higher antibody levels in patients 65 years or older which results in a modest boost in effectiveness compared to the standard-dose vaccine.
+The higher dose of antigen in Fluzone High-Dose vaccine produces higher antibody levels in patients 65 years or older which results in a modest boost in effectiveness compared to the standard-dose vaccine.

 Because vaccine strains often change from one year to the next and immunity wanes, flu vaccine must be given every year.